PublicSpeakingDB/psdb/README.md

     The link will be something like: yourreallygreatsite.netlify.app
 <br>
 <br>
 _It is important to note that deploying the app like this exposes your API keys to anyone who is using the app.
-Be sure to only share the link with intended audiences, and set "spend limits" on your API keys that you are comfortable with, should someone get ahold of your keys._
+Be sure to only share the link with intended audiences, and set "spend limits" on your API keys that you are comfortable with._
 <br><br><br><br>